ky13p37rie/pswdmngr/README.md

 # pswdmngr
+# Kyle H. Petrie | 2021 #

-homemade password manager with encryption and optional cmd line interface for nerds
+homemade password manager using encryption and features a GUI or cmd line interface for nerds.